-Name of Committee Work Done Issues Addressed

-Executive Not applicable

-Audit Cash count of revolving funds, review of maintenance contracts, inspection of completed units, review of maintenance related contracts and review of lease contracts.
+Name of Committee Work Done Issues Addressed Executive Not applicable Audit Cash count of revolving funds, review of maintenance contracts, inspection of completed units, review of maintenance related contracts and review of lease contracts.
 No significant issues that would put the Company at major risk.

-Nomination Recommendation of nominees to be included in the final list of independent directors.
-No significant issues that would put the Company at major risk.
-Remuneration Recommendation of budgets for merit increase and salary adjustments No significant issues that would put the Company at major risk.
+Nomination Recommendation of nominees to be included in the final list of No significant issues that would put the Company at major risk.

+independent directors.
+Remuneration Recommendation of budgets for merit No significant issues that would increase and salary adjustments put the Company at major risk.
 Others (specify) None